BlastOffWaters/bowsearch-cli/README.md

-# bowsearch
+# bowsearch-cli
-A Python tool that gets results from multiple search engines.
+A Python command-line tool that gets results from multiple search engines.

 # Setup
 Make sure you have a device with Python installed.